jmorgan245/aminaseninja.github.io/_posts/2016-11-12-My-Blog-Reveiw.md

 <table>
   <tr>
     <th>Starting point:</th>
-    <td>I started this blog from a forked version of Jekyll NOW.</td>
+    <td>I started this blog from a forked version of Jekyll Now.</td>
   </tr>
   <tr>
     <th>Target</th>
-    <td>To have a blog that Is nice to read with a good color scheme.</td>
+    <td>To have a blog that is nice to read with a good color scheme.</td>
   </tr>
   <tr>
     <th>Did I reach my target?